Catrovitch/Full-Stack-Open-Notes/Part-1/Introduction-to-React.md

 const App = ...
 ```

 There are several ways to set up functions in JavaScript.
-This is how an arrow-function is set up.
-It returns the html code:
+This is how an arrow-function is set up:
 ```
 () => (
   <div>